Bettie de Jong

 Bettie de Jong (born May 1, 1933 in Sumatra, Indonesia) is a Dutch rehearsal director and former lead dancer at the Paul Taylor Dance Company.
-In November 2007 Bettie de Jong received the Dance Magazine Award to recognize her contributions to dance.
+In November 2007, she received the Dance Magazine Award to recognize her contributions to dance.

 Early years

 De Jong was born in Tanjungbalai on Sumatra and moved to the Netherlands in 1946.
 After Indonesia she continued her early training in dance and mime in Wageningen.
 De Jong lived for more than 35 years with her husband Victor Laredo.

 Career

 Her first professional engagement was with the Netherlands Pantomime Company.
 After coming to New York in 1958 to study at the Martha Graham Center of Contemporary Dance, she performed with the Martha Graham Dance Company, the Pearl Lang Dance Theater, John Butler and Lucas Hoving and was seen on CBS with Rudolf Nureyev in a duet choreographed by choreographer Paul Tayor.

 Paul Taylor Dance Company

 Bettie de Jong joined the Taylor Company in 1962.
-Noted for her strong stage presence and long line, she was Paul Taylor's favorite dancing partner and, as Rehearsal Director, has been his right arm for the past 35 years.
-Bettie de Jong belonged to the best dancers in USA and finished her active dancing career in 1985.
-During those 24 years Paul Taylor set 24 parts in these dances for her:
+Noted for her strong stage presence, she was Paul Taylor's favorite dancing partner, and, as rehearsal director, was his right arm for 35 years.
+De Jong finished her active dancing career in 1985.
+During those years, Paul Taylor created 24 dances for her, including: